khwadj/laravel-classes/readme.md

-**DISCLAIMER : ELOQUENT FUNCTIONS OF THIS MACKAGE WILL BREAK EAGERLOADING OF BELONGSTOMANY RELATIONSHIPS**
+**DISCLAIMER : ELOQUENT FUNCTIONS OF THIS PACKAGE WILL BREAK EAGERLOADING OF BELONGSTOMANY RELATIONSHIPS**

 *This package is not compatible with belongsToMany relationships due to the indexation of entries.
 It is recommended not to use this package until I submit a solution to index collections properly*